pantheon-systems/documentation/source/content/guides/drupal-9-migration/troubleshoot.md

 ### Pantheon Launch Check Status Error: services.yml does not exist

-After you set up Drupal 9, you might see this error in the **Best practices** section of the Pantheon Launch Check:
+After you set up Drupal 9, the following error might be displayed in the **Best practices** section of the Pantheon Launch Check:

 > <span  style="color:red">x <strong>sites/default/services.yml:</strong></span> services.yml does not exist!
 Copy the default.service.yml to services.yml and see https://www.drupal.org/documentation/install/settings-file for details.
 ><br />
 ><br />
 >
 > *Create services.yml file inside sites/default directory by copying default/services.yml file.
-See https://www.drupal.org/documentation/install/settings-file for details.*
+Refer to https://www.drupal.org/documentation/install/settings-file for details.*

 Ensure your site's [Development Mode](/guides/quickstart/connection-modes/) is set to **Git**, then use the terminal on the local machine where you cloned the site, and from the project's root directory: